You can easily learn how to make a caramel sauce using the wet method!

 - Take the pan from the heat immediately and gradually add the heavy cream while stirring at the same time.
 Be careful as the heavy cream will make the sugar bubble.
 Stir until you have a smooth caramel sauce.
 Place the caramel sauce over medium heat and let it boil for 1 minute.

 - Remove the pan from the heat.
 If you want to make a salted caramel sauce, add the salt and stir.
 Pour the caramel sauce into a heatproof container.
-You can use it when it is cooled down and keep in the refrigerator for 2 weeks.
+You can use it when it is cooled down and keep in the refrigerator for up to 7 days.